scatseisnet/scatseisnet/README.md

 ## Documentation

-Please check the [documentation](https://scatseisnet.readthedocs.io/en/latest/).
-You can find tutorials thererin in the form of notebooks.
+Please check the [documentation](https://scatseisnet.github.io/scatseisnet/).
+You can find tutorials therein in the form of notebooks.

 ## Testing